jjy961228/BioBridge/BioBridge/readme.md

     URL : https://github.com/epfml/sent2vec

-2. You should refer to the BioSent2Vec author's repository to download the weights of the pre-trained BioSent2Vec.
+2. You should refer to the BioSent2Vec author's repository to download the weights of the pre-trained BioSent2Vec model.
+21GB(700dim, trained on PubMed+MIMIC-III).

    URL : https://github.com/ncbi-nlp/BioSentVec